HaikuTeam/animator/QA.md

 Scrolling in the action window doesn't pan the stage
 I can add a frame listener at 0
 I can add a frame listener at frame>0
+I can remove any frame listener
-When an action exists on an element, a bolt icon shows next to it in the timeline Frame listener window opens when you click the frame listener button When a frame listener exists at a frame, a bolt icon shows next to it in the timeline gauge I can scroll on the actions editor without scrolling the stage I can delete a frame listener using the trash icon
+I can enter preview mode and verify that frame listeners work correctly When an action exists on an element, a bolt icon shows next to it in the timeline Frame listener window opens when you click the frame listener button When a frame listener exists at a frame, a bolt icon shows next to it in the timeline gauge I can scroll on the actions editor without scrolling the stage I can delete a frame listener using the trash icon
 I can delete an element listener
+I can add an event listener with a custom name like "foo-bar" I can remove an event listener with a custom name like "foo-bar"

 Preview Mode/Edit Mode